 "We adults normally don't like work, we feel it's dull to work.
 But Pingu can change any dull work into a funny and interesting thing to do.
 So let's set Pingu the challenge to try out lots of different jobs." - Naomi Iwata

 My enjoyment of Pingu in the City can best be described as winning the Cash4Life lottery.
-My life changed for the best when I first starting watching Pingu, to it's ending episode, I was hooked from the very moment I laid eyes on Pingu.
+My life changed for the best when I first starting watching Pingu, to its ending episode, I was hooked from the very moment I laid eyes on Pingu.
 Every aspect about Pingu in the City left me in awestruck, and I was wanting more.
 Hopefully, Polygon Pictures will announce the sequel to Pingu in the City very soon.
 Let's keep our fingers crossed, people.
+So there's not much else to say about Pingu in the City that was already said above.
+The captivating, inspiring, motivational, dark, and gripping story-line of Pingu in the City, the exceptional 3D CGI artwork, and all the care that went into it, the deeper meaning of the sounds and beautiful portrayal of an opening theme songs, to my enjoyment of hoping for a sequel: Pingu in the City is a piece ahead of its time.

 Pingu in the City is an amazing show with plenty of laughs.
 The characters are charming and the humor is top notch.
 The mimicking of the claymation stayed true to the original concept and the lack of dialogue makes this a universally appealing anime with no language barrier.
 Pingu in the City is very episodic and realistically you could watch any episode in any order back to back as there isn't any real overarching story.
 This is a simple kids show and a great one at that.
 Very little shows can capture the charming, carefree nature of children as well as this did.
 I personally